nao1215/lgtm/README.md

-# lgtm
+# lgtm - Copy LGTM images to the clipboard
-lgtm - Copy LGTM images to the clipboard
+lgtm command copy LGTM images to the clipboard.
+The LGTM image is embedded in the binary of the lgtm command.